ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

    - Is there a correlation between the length of the customer commute and the likelihood of making a bike purchase?

    - Do customers with shorter commutes show a higher tendency to purchase bikes compared to those with longer commutes?

+#### Business Task
+Identify and understand the key factors influencing bike purchases to optimize marketing strategies.

+#### Key Stakeholders
+- **Marketting Analytics Team**: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.

+- **Executive Team**: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.